Apprenticeships are fast becoming the foremost development programmes for employers to attract, develop and retain their talent.

 An apprenticeship is a genuine job with an accompanying assessment and skills development programme.
 It is a way for individuals to earn while they learn, gaining valuable skills and knowledge in a specific job role.
 The apprentice gains this through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise new skills in a real work environment.
 Apprenticeships benefit employers and individuals, and by boosting the skills of the workforce they help to improve economic productivity.

 Apprenticeship standards show what an apprentice will be doing and the skills required of them, by job role.
 Standards are developed by employer groups known as ‘trailblazers’.
-View the current list of apprenticeship standards.

 The opportunity to combine your job with a higher or degree-level apprenticeship is more within your reach than you may think.
 If you’re interested in undertaking a higher or degree apprenticeship, we recommend that you speak with your employer in the first instance.
 If you’re not in employment, we recommend applying for apprenticeship opportunities on the government’s Find an Apprenticeship website.